-Here are the best Android-powered projectors in 2021

-Best Android-powered Projector Android Central 2021
+Best Android-powered Projector 2022

-Projectors have become popular of late to provide the theater experience at home, deliver presentations, or even watch movies and TV series from virtually anywhere, from the backyard to the campsite.
-They're pretty simple to set up and you can typically connect a video source, whether it's a set-top box, streaming stick, media player, or other device.
-But some of the coolest projectors come with software built-in so that all you need is a projector screen or even just a plain white wall to get going.
-There are a variety of projectors that come with Android built in, and the Anker Nebulla Apollo checks the boxes to be the best Android-powered projector, offering good bang for your buck with HD picture, seamless touch controls, long battery life, and decent built-in speakers.
+Projectors are a fun and popular way to provide the theater experience at home.
+But they can also deliver presentations and even cast your favorite movies and TV series from virtually anywhere like the backyard or a cozy campsite.
+Projectors are pretty simple to set up and you can typically connect a video source, whether it's a set-top box, streaming stick, media player, or other device.
+But some of the coolest projectors come with software built-in so that all you need is a projector screen or even just a plain white wall.
+There are a variety of projectors that come with Android built-in, and the Anker Nebula Apollo checks all the boxes, so we've ranked it as the best Android-powered projector.
+It offers good bang for your buck with HD picture, seamless touch controls, long battery life, and decent built-in speakers.
+Read on to see some of our additional top choices for the best Android-powered projectors to suit your entertainment needs.

-- Best Overall: Anker Nebulla Apollo WiFi Mini Projector
+Best Overall: Anker Nebula Apollo WiFi Mini Projector

-Best Overall: Anker Nebulla Apollo WiFi Mini Projector
+Anker Nebula Apollo WiFi Mini Projector

-Along with the trusted brand name behind it, the Anker Nebulla Apollo offers the best bang for the buck, excelling in all of the core specs one would consider when choosing a decent projector for watching videos at home or on the go.
+Along with the trusted brand name behind it, the Anker Nebula Apollo offers the best bang for the buck, excelling in all of the core specs one would consider when choosing a decent projector for watching videos at home or on the go.
 The 200 ANSI lumens DLP projector can display an up to 100-inch 16:9 widescreen image at 854 x 480 resolution, which isn't as crisp in terms of resolution as some of the others on this list, but decent enough to watch a movie with the kids.

 With Android 7.1 built-in, you can download a variety of apps from the Google Play store, like YouTube, Netflix, and Hulu, and watch content without the need for a separate source device.
 Chromecast is not supported, but it does support Miracast, Airplay, and Bluetooth.
 The Bluetooth can also be used for pairing the projector with Bluetooth speaker for a more immersive sound experience.
 If you use it just as a portable Bluetooth speaker to listen to music while at a campsite, for example, you'll get up to 30 hours of battery life per charge.